Original article from Eastern Funding.

 Now is a great time to be a laundromat owner.
 With so much innovation in the industry, there are incredible opportunities to leverage technology to create a better experience for your customers and employees while driving up profits.
 In this blog, we’re going to walk through a few hot topics and trends in the industry and how you can utilize technology to take advantage of them.

 Laundry delivery services have been one of the leading drivers of increased revenue and customer growth for laundromats.
-Unfortunately, there is often a high-cost barrier to offer such a service.
-You may need to buy a van, insurance, hire a driver, pay gas, handle accidents, etc. – all of which eat at your margins and make your growing business less profitable.
+Unfortunately, there is often a high-cost barrier associated with pickup and delivery services.
+You may need to pay for a van, insurance, a driver, gas, accidents, and more.
+All of these eat at your profit margins, making your growing business less profitable.

 As delivery drives more volume and new customers begin sending orders to your stores, the ability to track employee and operational efficiency is key to increasing margins.
-Knowing the pounds per hour folded, average processing time, order rating, frequency at which machines go out of service, etc. are all key metrics that many owner operators either do not track, or use inefficient and manual logging tools.
+Knowing the pounds per hour folded, average processing time, order rating, machine downtime, and more are all key metrics that many owners and operators either do not track or use inefficient and manual logging tools.

 Promotions, Affiliate Programs, and More

 Promotions can be one of the best ways to engage new customers and reduce customer churn.
 However, there are some key aspects to a successful promo/coupon campaign that will drive sales:

 Setting up your coupons and promos can be even more powerful if you do it strategically, opposed to generically.
 Offering 10% off wash and fold or self-serve on weekends can actually decrease your revenue.
 People are willing to pay full or higher prices on weekends and peak store hours.
 It’s critical to set promos that will not only drive new customers to your store but increase machine utilization and purchases in your off-peak hours.